seonghyun-ma/ROS2_Training_1/EN/ROS2_guide_3_CLI_EN.md

 <br/>

-You can check the connection status between nodes using the comprehensive GUI tool of ROS, RQt with rqt_graph.
+You can check the connection status between nodes using the comprehensive GUI tool of ROS, RQt with rqt_graph.<br/>
-Through this, you can see the node "/dsr01/dsr_controller2" subscribing to the topic "/dsr01/jog_multi".
+Through this, you can see the node "/dsr01/dsr_controller2" subscribing to the topic "/dsr01/jog_multi".<br/>

 ```bash
 $ rqt_graph